MARTIMM/raku-mongodb-driver/README.md

   * Server setup for sharding.
 I have no experience with sharding yet.
 I believe that all commands are directed to a mongos server which sends the task to a server which can handle it.
   * Independent servers.
 As I see it now, the mix can not be supplied in the seedlist of a uri.
 This will result in a 'Unknown' topology.
 The implementer should use several MongoDB::Client objects where the seedlist is a proper list of mongos servers, replica typed servers (primary, secondary, arbiter or ghost).
 Otherwise it should only contain one standalone server.
 This could be a master for read and write or a slave for read only operations.

-## Api changes

-There has been a lot of changes in the API.
-* All methods which had underscores ('\_') are converted to dashed ones ('-').
-* Many helper functions are removed.
-In the documentation, some information must be added to create a database/collection helper methods as well as examples in the xt or doc directory.
-In HL (higher level) there will come some modules which can be used.
-* Connection module is gone.
-The Client module has come in its place.

 ## Documentation

 ### Program documentation